Campaign of the Month: October 2017

 Join us as we explore the Big Easy, a city of faith and debauchery where ancient hatreds threaten to rend apart a fragile peace.
 The Jyhad may rage on, but the party won’t ever stop.
 Lap up the blood.
 Toss back the bourbon.
 It’s all the same here.

-Blood & Bourbon welcomes new players, whether they have been linked to this page by the GM or discovered it by themselves.
+Blood & Bourbon welcomes new players, whether they have been invited by the GM or discovered this page all on their own.
 Those with an interest in joining the game should consult the Player FAQ, where they will find instructions on how to create a PC, further information on what the game is like, and tips on navigating the rather large site.

 Those with an urge to experience the Big Easy firsthand, however, may avail themselves of the story thus far…

 DISCLAIMER: In true New Orleans fashion, I have combed the net for artwork, characters, game mechanics, assorted other pieces of gaming content, and mixed them all into one big pot of gumbo.
 If I’ve posted something of yours, shoot me a PM and I’ll happily take it down or offer credit where it’s due.